-I teach the introductory course Controversial Questions with Paula Sweeney and Federico Luzzi.
-In this course I lecture on controversial questions like “Is it morally wrong to eat meat?”, “What do we owe to those in extreme poverty?” and “Should we be able to modify the genes of our offspring?”.
-I also teach 3rd Year / 4th Year courses Free Will and Moral Responsibility and The Metaphysics of Possibility.
-Check out the course listings for this year.
+I teach the first-year course Controversial Questions.
+In this course I lecture on controversial questions like “Is it morally wrong to eat meat?”, “What do we owe to those in extreme poverty?”, “Should immigration be unrestricted?” and “Should we be able to modify the genes of our offspring?”.
+I also teach Logic and Argumentation as well as 3rd Year / 4th Year courses Free Will and Moral Responsibility and The Metaphysics of Possibility.

 At Smith College, I had the honor of teaching with the nationally renowned logical power duo Jay Garfield and Jim Henle.
 They taught me how entertaining and engaging a logic class can be.
 I also had an enjoyable term teaching intro philosophy at Amherst College.